The Crane Institute of Sustainability, Board of Directors

 Nicole Torrico, Program Manager

-Nicole Harman is a program manager with the Intentional Endowments Network.
-As Program Manager, Nicole coordinates and curates educational content including the monthly webinar series, curates the weekly news round-up and bi-monthly newsletter; manages working groups on key topics including student-managed investment funds, sustainable investing curriculum, and gender lens investing; and contributes to writing reports and researching topics related to sustainability, SRI, and ESG investing at college and university endowments.
+Nicole Torrico is a Program Manager at the Intentional Endowments Network.
+As Program Manager, Nicole coordinates and curates educational content including the monthly webinar series, weekly news round-up and bi-monthly newsletter; manages working groups on key topics including student-managed investment funds, sustainable investing curriculum, and gender lens investing; and contributes to writing reports and researching topics related to SRI and ESG investing at college and university endowments.
 Prior to IEN, Nicole worked in the Sustainability Office at Green Mountain College, holding positions including Sustainability Office Manager and Interim Director of Sustainability.
-Nicole graduated Magna Cum Laude from Green Mountain College with a B.A. in Renewable Energy and Ecological Design, as well as a B.A. in Institutional Sustainability and Economic Policy.
-In her time there she worked in the College’s Sustainability Office, holding positions including Sustainability Office Manager and Interim Director of Sustainability.
+Nicole graduated Magna Cum Laude from Green Mountain College with a B.A. in Institutional Sustainability and Economic Policy, as well as a B.A. in Renewable Energy and Ecological Design.
 Read her full bio here.